 It cannot emphasize enough how you should not push yourself too hard during this phase.
 If it takes more than 30 minutes to recover from your easy workouts, then then the run was too hard.
 Even if you are in Olympic shape, your emphasis should be placed on running relaxed for the majority of your runs!

 Remember the 80/20 ratio.
 Eighty percent of your runs are at the easy pace.

 Check out the Magic Running Formula on how to determine if you are running to hard.

 For those who wish to accelerate the rate of their improvement while doing runs that may not have as much excitement to them, I suggest going to the Running Efficiently Section.
 Many runners can improve their marathon time by 10% or greater just by running efficiently.
 For example, a four-hour marathoner can knock 24 minutes off their time with out running nay harder just by running more efficient!

 Wait!, Didn’t you just say over and over to run easy?

 Well the answer to that is yes.
 But there are times, even in Base training to buckle down and do some serious work.

-This is not a scale-able for the different levels of runners.
-So we address this separately in the Base Training for under 3, 4 ,5 and over 5 hours plus some added tips for each level of runner.
-(See side Menu)
+Since this is not a scale-able for different levels of runners, we address this separately in the Base Training for under 3, 4 ,5 and over 5 hours plus some added tips for each level of runner.
+(See below Menu)